Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

 Let $f$ be an element of any one of the moduli spaces \eqref{mod.to.consider}.
-Its domain is a real nodal marked curve $C$ and its target is a building $\Si[m]$ as in \eqref{f.to.Si}, where $\Si$ is either some fiber $\Si_s$ of $\F$ for $s\in I$ or else is the normalization $\wt \Si$ of the nodal fiber $\Si_0$.
+Its domain is a real (possibly nodal) marked curve $C$ and its target is a building $\Si[m]$ as in \eqref{f.to.Si}, where $\Si$ is either some fiber $\Si_s$ of $\F$ for $s\in I$ or else is the normalization $\wt \Si$ of the nodal fiber $\Si_0$.
 In turn, both $\Si_s$ and $\wt \Si$ map to $\F$ cf. \eqref{si.to.F}.
-In particular, $f$ descends to a map to $\F$, such that its rubber components are mapped to the marked points of $\Si_s$ or else to the marked points and nodes of $\Si_0$.
+In particular, $f$ descends to a map $p(f)$ to $\F$, such that its rubber components are mapped to the marked points of $\Si_s$ or else to the marked points and nodes of $\Si_0$.

+Moreover, locally every stratum of $\ov \fM(\Si_0)$ can be described by the same local defining equations as those of a stratum of $\ov\fM (\wt \Si)$ cf. Remark~\ref{R.m.0.same}.

+Thus it suffices to show that the strata of the moduli spaces $\ov\fM(\wt \Si)$ and $\ov\fM(\Si_{s\ne 0})$ are cut transversally over the parameter space $\cal P$; for these moduli spaces, the rest of the proof proceeds as in that of Lemma~\ref{L.transv.rel}.

+We again separately consider the condition that $p(f):C\ra \Si_s \subset \F$ be $(J, \nu)$-holomorphic, and the additional condition $\ker L^N\ne 0$ on the rubber components.
+Unstable domain components continue to be holomorphic, and must be treated separately exactly as in the proof of Lemma~\ref{L.transv.rel}.

-The rest of the proof proceeds as in that of Lemma~\ref{L.transv.rel}.
-To construct a variation $\mu$ tangent to $\cP$ satisfying \eqref{mu=eta} whenever both $x$ and $f(x)$ are non-special and non-real points, we use the fact that both $\U $ and $\F$ are locally trivial fibrations in a sufficiently small neighborhood of such a point (and its conjugate).
+\non\textsc{Step 1 (Non-rubber components).} Here it suffices to construct a variation $\mu$ tangent to $\cP$ satisfying \eqref{mu=eta} at a point $x$ on the domain such that \begin{enumerate}[(i)] \item $x\in \U$ is not real and not special \item the image $f(x) \in \Si_s\subset \F$ is not a marked point nor a node. \end{enumerate} For that, we use the fact that both $\U $ and $\F$ are locally trivial fibrations in a sufficiently small neighborhood of such a point $(x, f(x))$ (and its conjugate), thus the variation $\mu$ constructed on a single fiber of $\F$ as in Lemma~\ref{L.transv.rel} extends to the family.